nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ![Example profile 1](images/screenshots/EditExample.png)

-To learn more about profile page, please refer to the section [User Interface: the Profile View](#the-profile-view).
+To learn more about profile page, please refer to the section [User Interface: The Profile Page](#the-profile-page).

 ### Deleting a fosterer : `delete`